telerik/winforms-docs/virtualgrid/handling-user-input/input-behavior.md

 {{endregion}}

->note You can follow a similar approach to customize any of the methods that handle the mouse and keyboard user input.
+>tip You can follow a similar approach to customize any of the methods that handle the mouse and keyboard user input.